BashyBush/ConstructWorld/README.md

 - Will you still continue with this project even after this release?
    - Depends if I have the time to continue working on this and to also fix the current problems with this project.
 - Can I use this for a fan-game?
    - Sure I guess.
 There will be some things that are left unfinished at the moment (like fire mario for example) but if you want to still use this eitherway then sure!
-Just aleast credit me if you do plan on using this aleast.
+Just aleast credit me if you do plan on using this engine.
 - Does this include things like Cape Mario or Yoshi?
    - No. I'm not sure if i'll even be able to add those two into the engine if I do continue updating this.
 - Wait.
 Why are there objects that didn't even came from SMW?